p2k3m/ResumeForge/README.md

 }
 ```

-`SECRET_ID` is required in production and must reference an AWS Secrets Manager secret containing the values shown below.
-During
-local development you may omit `SECRET_ID` and instead provide a `local-secrets.json` file at the project root with the same
-JSON structure.
-If both are absent, the server falls back to empty credentials so it can operate offline, though features
-requiring external services will be disabled.
+During local development you may omit `SECRET_ID` and instead provide a `local-secrets.json` file at the project root with the same JSON structure.
+If both are absent, the server falls back to empty credentials so it can operate offline, though features requiring external services will be disabled.

 `S3_BUCKET` defines where uploads and logs are stored.
-If it is not set in the environment or secret, the server falls back to
+If it is not set in the environment or secret, the server falls back to `resume-forge-data`.
-`resume-forge-data`, which is suitable for local development.

 `DYNAMO_TABLE` specifies the DynamoDB table used for logging.
-If absent from the environment or secret, it defaults to
+If absent from the environment or secret, it defaults to `ResumeForgeLogs`.
-`ResumeForgeLogs`.

 `REQUEST_TIMEOUT_MS` sets the timeout in milliseconds for outbound HTTP requests when fetching external profiles and job descriptions.
-It defaults to `5000`.

 `PROCESS_TIMEOUT_MS` defines the maximum time in milliseconds allowed for processing `/api/evaluate` and `/api/process-cv` requests.
-It defaults to `300000` (5 minutes).

 When deploying behind a reverse proxy or load balancer, set `TRUST_PROXY` to the number of trusted hops (typically `1`) so Express honors `X-Forwarded-*` headers.
 Combine this with `ENFORCE_HTTPS=true` to redirect all HTTP requests to `https://`.

 `GEMINI_API_KEY` and `OPENAI_API_KEY` supply the Google Gemini and OpenAI API keys.
 Set them directly in your environment for development or include them in the secret.